-For some time after I had children, I seemed lost.
+For some time after I had children, I seemed lost, dreams and all.
 Not at loss with what to do with the children but at loss with who I was.
 My life just seemed to rotate around the children and I just couldn’t find myself.
 Who was I?
 Was I just a mother?
 Was there more to life than just taking care of children?

 After my maternity leave, I went back to work, but even that wasn’t all that.
 It just felt like there was something I was supposed to be doing that I wasn’t.
 Things were just so different.
 I felt out of sorts.
 My clothes didn’t fit.
 I didn’t know what I wanted out of life.